Improving Frame-Online Neural Speech Enhancement with Overlapped-Frame Prediction: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} learning has elevated the performance of speech enhancement in the past decade \cite{WDLreview}.
-Since the very first success of deep learning in offline enhancement \cite{WYXscaling}, there have been growing interests in using DNNs for low-latency speech enhancement, as many application scenarios require online real-time processing.
-For example, the recent deep noise suppression challenges \cite{K.A.Reddy2020} target at speech enhancement in a monaural teleconferencing setup, requiring a processing latency less than 40 ms on a specified Intel i5 processor.
+Since the very first success of deep learning in offline enhancement \cite{WYXscaling}, there have been growing interests in using DNNs for low-latency enhancement, as many applications require online real-time processing.
+For example, the recent deep noise suppression challenges \cite{K.A.Reddy2020} target at enhancement in a monaural teleconferencing setup, requiring a processing latency less than 40 ms on a specified processor.
 Similar latency requirements exist in other related challenges \cite{Cutler2022, Rao2021}.
-The recent Clarity challenge \cite{ClarityWebpage} aims at multi-microphone speech enhancement in a hearing aid setup, requiring an algorithmic latency of at maximum 5 ms.
+The recent Clarity challenge \cite{ClarityWebpage} aims at multi-microphone enhancement in a hearing aid setup, requiring an algorithmic latency of at maximum 5 ms.